Henry II of Castile

 Henry II (13 January 1334 – 29 May 1379), called Henry of Trastámara or the Fratricidal (el Fratricida), was the first King of Castile and León from the House of Trastámara.
-He became king in 1369 by defeating his half-brother Peter the Cruel, after numerous rebellions and battles.
+He became king in 1369 by defeating his half-brother King Peter the Cruel, after numerous rebellions and battles.
 As king he was involved in the Fernandine Wars and the Hundred Years' War.

 Biography

-Henry was the fourth of ten illegitimate children of King Alfonso XI of Castile and Eleanor de Guzmán, a great-granddaughter of Alfonso IX of León.
+Henry was the fourth of ten illegitimate children of King Alfonso XI of Castile and Eleanor de Guzmán, a great-granddaughter of King Alfonso IX of León.
 He was born a twin to Fadrique Alfonso, Lord of Haro, and was the first boy born to the couple that survived to adulthood.

 At birth, he was adopted by Rodrigo Álvarez de las Asturias.
 Rodrigo died the following year and Henry inherited his lordship of Noreña.
-His father later made him Count of Trastámara and lord over Lemos and Sarria in Galicia, and the towns of Cabrera and Ribera, which constituted a large and important heritage in the northwest of the peninsula.
+His father later made him Count of Trastámara and lord of Lemos and Sarria in Galicia, and the towns of Cabrera and Ribera, which constituted a large and important heritage in the northwest of the peninsula.
 It made him the head of the new Trastámara dynasty, arising from the main branch of Burgundy-Ivrea.

 While Alfonso XI lived, his lover Eleanor gave a great many titles and privileges to their sons.
 This caused discontent among many of the noblemen and in particular the queen, Maria of Portugal, and her son, Peter.

 They had a chance for revenge when Alfonso XI died unexpectedly from a fever in the siege of Gibraltar in March, 1350.
-They pushed Eleanor, her sons and their supporters aside, and Henry and his brothers fled and scattered.
+They pushed Eleanor, her sons and their supporters aside, and Henry and his brothers fled and were scattered.
 They were fearful of what their brother, King Peter, could do to them.
 The late king had not even been buried.

 Although Eleanor and her sons reached an agreement with Peter to live peacefully in his court, the situation remained unstable.
 Henry and his brothers Fadrique, Tello and Sancho staged numerous rebellions against the new king.
 Also, to strengthen his position and gain allies, Henry married Juana Manuel, the daughter of Juan Manuel, Prince of Villena, adelantado mayor of Murcia and Lord of Villena, the most prosperous nobleman of the realm.
 In 1351, the King took counsel from Juan Alfonso de Alburquerque, María of Portugal's right-hand man.
 He became convinced that his father's lover was the instigator of the uprisings, so he ordered Eleanor to be incarcerated and finally executed in Talavera de la Reina.